SAP-samples/teched2025-AD166/exercises/ex3/README.md

 1. Open the `manifest.json` file.
 You can find the `manifest.json` file located under `keepcool.sensormanager/webapp/`.

 2. Go to the section `sap.app`.
-Here, replace the `dataSources` section as follwowing:
+Here, add the `dataSources` section as following:

 	***keepcool.sensormanager/webapp/manifest.json***